cloudwithdavid/cloudwithdavid/README.md

-In the space of tech, I am an aspiring Cloud Architect
+I am an aspiring Cloud Architect
 — driven by **systems thinking**, clarity, and continuous improvement

 I document my learning journey as *Cloud With David*